April in the rhythm of TCM: Kickstart your spring energy and new beginning

 How you might feel in April

 Typical signs are internal tension, restlessness, or irritability.
 You might feel that things aren't moving fast enough, even though you want to push them forward.
 There's often a strong need to change something, tidy up, conclude, or start anew.
-The well-known "spring clean" thus applies not only to the space around us but also to our internal state.
+The well-known "spring clean" thus applies not only to the space around us but also to our inner state.

 Greater emotional sensitivity is also naturally associated with April.
 Frustration, impatience, or pressure can appear, alternating with fatigue.
 Some react more explosively, others tend to keep everything inside.
-In both cases, however, it's a sign that energy needs movement and release.
+In both cases, however, it's a signal that energy needs movement and release.

 Support your body and mind in April according to TCM